rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

-# python-pro-bootcamp-intermediate-projects
-Intermediate projects I completed during Angela Yu's 100 Days of Code Python Bootcamp.
+<h1> Intermediate Projects from 100 Days of Code

+<h2> Coffee Machine Project </h2>
+A coffee machine that dispenses three drinks: espresso, latte, and cappuccino.